- Understand the difference and benefit of partnering with a REALTOR® — and not just a real estate agent.

 2. How much is my home worth?

-It’s important to carefully consider how much to price your home for sale.
-You don’t want to price your home too high, as this might discourage buyers and the home could end up on the market for longer than you wish.
-And, you don’t want to list your property too low, and risk losing money that you could have earned back at closing.
+There are a number of factors that go into determining your home’s market value, which will inform how to price your home for sale.
+You don’t want to price your home too high, as this might discourage buyers and increase your home’s time on the market.
+And, you don’t want to list your property too low and risk leaving money on the table.

 3. What repairs or upgrades should I make to my house?